- A C-reactive protein (CRP) test can help doctors determine your risk for heart disease or stroke.

 C-reactive protein (CRP) is a substance produced by the liver in response to inflammation.
-Other names for CRP are high-sensitivity C-reactive protein (HS-CRP), or ultra-sensitive C-reactive protein (US-CRP).
+Other names for CRP are high-sensitivity C-reactive protein (hs-CRP) and ultra-sensitive C-reactive protein (us-CRP).

-Usually, doctors order the test to determine a person’s risk for heart disease or stroke.
-Doctors may also order a CRP test after surgery to check for signs of postsurgical infection.
-They also might use it to monitor inflammatory diseases, including:
+Doctors may order this test in conjunction with other tests to assess a person’s risk for heart disease or stroke.
+Doctors may also order a CRP test after surgery to check for signs of postsurgical infection or to monitor inflammatory diseases, including: